Heatblur-Simulations/f-4e-manual/src/general.rst

 The LN-12 has three modes of alignment on aircraft start: BATH, Heading Memory (HDG MEM), and Gyrocompass aignment.
 Prior to performing any alignment, with the mode knob in STBY, the position update switch on the Nav Computer Control Panel should be selected to NORMAL, local magnetic variation should be entered on the variation counter, and the position counter should be set to local latitude and longitude.
 Doing so will greatly expedite gyrocompass alignment.
 Further, alignment should not be performed with the wings in their folded position, as the magnetic flux valve that provides compass synchronization wil be 60 degrees outside of normal position.

-The INS also includes an in-flight alignment update option, should the aircrew note gross deviation from known location fixes.
+The INS also includes an in-flight position update option, should the aircrew note gross deviation from known location fixes.

 **Best Available True Heading**